La Mercè Festival in Barcelona – What to Expect

 Guest City - Manchester

-Artists from will also take to the streets and open-air stages — including dance performances by , , , and ; sound and fire installations by and ; as well as circus shows and art interventions by with Bees!
-The Colony, with Catwalk Extravaganza, , and more.
+Manchester artists will also take over the streets and open-air stages – from dance (Stopgap Dance Company, Company Chameleon, Damae Dance, Motionhouse) to sound and fire installations (Oxford Contemporary Music, Walk the Plank), as well as circus performances and visual shows (Artizani with Bees!
+The Colony, Ghetto Fabulous with Catwalk Extravaganza, Mr. Wilson’s Second Liners, and more).

-In short, is bringing to the Festival a vibrant mix of music, dance, street art, and community theatre — a colorful celebration buzzing with bees.
+In short, Manchester brings to La Mercè a rich mix of music, dance, street art, and community theater – a vibrant, bee-filled celebration.

 Music